Chapter 3:

 Appears on the other and sends it back.

-Appears below and kicks it upward.
+Appears below and launches it upward.

-The golden fire spear.
+The golden fire spear

 In the air, Kagayaku forms a golden fire spear.